Volunteer in Madagascar

 |Nosy Tanikely||Nosy Tanikely is a hit with both bird enthusiasts and snorkelers.
 The crystal-clear waters are perfect for viewing the amazing variety of marine life.
 At low tide, it’s possible to walk all the way around the island and while doing so you may spot lemurs, flying foxes and white-tailed tropic birds.|

 The program orientation begins on the first and third Monday of every month and volunteers need to arrive in Nosy Be on the Sunday before orientation, ideally before 3pm.
+The Island Outreach project only begins on the first Monday of each month.

 After you have registered for the program, please book your flights to arrive in Madagascar.
 There are two options for flying to the Madagascar program - Fascene Airport (NOS) in Nosy Be is the most convenient for an airport pick-up, however flights to Nosy Be are limited and often more expensive than flights to Ivato Airport (TNR) in Antananarivo.
 Therefore, some volunteers choose to fly to Antananarivo and take a connecting flight or overnight bus (and boat taxi) to Nosy Be.
-If you choose this route and are catching the bus the day you arrive, you will be met at the airport in Antananarivo by an associate member of our local team, who will assist you in catching your onward transport, please note there is a US$20 surcharge for this service.
+If you choose this route and are catching the bus the day you arrive, you will be met at the airport in Antananarivo by an associate member of our local team, who will assist you in catching your onward transport, please note there is a US$20 (approximately £14) surcharge for this service.
 If you want an easy arrival, we recommend flying to Nosy Be.
-However, if you are traveling on a budget and do not mind catching the overnight bus from Antananarivo to Nosy Be, flying to Antananarivo may be the preferred option for you.
+However, if you are travelling on a budget and do not mind catching the overnight bus from Antananarivo to Nosy Be, flying to Antananarivo may be the preferred option for you.
 If you are would like to fly directly from Antananarivo Nosy Be, Air Austral flies direct from some European airports and South African Airways flies direct from Johannesburg.

 There is also the option of private overland transport from Antananarivo to Nosy Be.
 The cost of this depends on how many volunteers are sharing the transport and if you choose the 2-day transfer or the 4-day tour.
 Please contact Claire, your Program Manager, for more information on these options.